Vietnamese 'Guom' saber

 The wooden hilt is segmented, providing a firm grip and has the aesthetics of segmented bamboo.
 The hilt is peened to the blade with a round horn scale and is decorated with two rattan strips holding the fittings in place.
 These sabers were used among troops and were actually functional made for battle.
 This example seems to have seen action in its days due to the re-shaping of the blade.

-Condition: General good condition, some slight movement on the guard and the blade was reshaped long ago, presumably due to damage caused in battle.
+General good condition, some slight movement on the guard and the blade was reshaped long ago, presumably due to damage caused in battle.
 Further good patination.